Most of the time, school is great — but everyone goes through hard times.

 You can contact:

-- Netsafe: Really useful website and a confidential help team
+- Netsafe: Really useful website with a section for young people, and a confidential help team

 - ICON (IN Case of Online Negativity): Great new web app to have on your phone – add a link to your homepage.